jmh3434/java-precourse/Precourse Java.md

 #### NoSQL

-Anything that is non relational

-Many implementations:
+NoSQL databases are anything that is non relational.
+They are built to **scale up** with high performance, but queries are less flexible.

+NoSQL databases have many implementations:

 -   Table
 -   Document
 -   Graph

-Built to scale with high performance, but queries are less flexible

-Structure
+**Structure**

 -   Tables, JSON (Documents), Graphs (think Facebook with friends having friends)
 -   Key Value Strorage

-Access
+**Access**

 -   REST APIs - hit a specific endpoint with a specific functionality associated with it
 -   CRUD in vendor specific lanaguage